Sommelier Certificate Course Instructors

 Costas Mouzouras is a Distinguished Alumnus of the Sommelier Society Certificate course and instructs Portugal & Eastern Mediterranean and Pacific Northwest & New York State classes.
 Costas manages Warehouse Wines, located in NoHo New York City.

-Jordan Ross teaches cooperage and viticulture for the Society.
+Jordan teaches cooperage and viticulture for the Society.
 As a freelance writer and photojournalist, he has been published in Wine Spectator, Wines & Vines, Global Vintage Quarterly and Practical Winery & Vineyard.
 He works for Pasternak Wine Imports.

-During Ross’s travels to Bordeaux, Burgundy, Alsace, the Loire, the Rhone, Argentina, Chile, Germany, Tuscany and Piedmont, he has interviewed numerous winemakers.
+During Jordan’s travels to Bordeaux, Burgundy, Alsace, the Loire, the Rhone, Argentina, Chile, Germany, Tuscany and Piedmont, he has interviewed numerous winemakers.
 He writes on topics such as oak barrels, fining and filtration, wild yeast, the relationship between vineyard yield and wine quality, cork, and others.

-You can learn more about Ross at his website, www.enologyinternational.com.
+You can learn more about Jordan Ross at his website, www.enologyinternational.com.

-Dylan York has over 20 years experience in the food and wine industry.
+Dylan York is a certified sommelier through the Court of Masters and is WSET certified, with over 20 years experience in the food and wine industry.
 He cut his teeth in the restaurant business at an early age while pursuing a bachelor’s degree in science with plans of continuing on to medical school.
 But, a magical bottle of Bordeaux changed his course.
 Dylan has since worked in all aspects of the wine industry—production, sales and retail —but teaching is his passion.
 Dylan’s classes are highly interactive and seek to debunk the myths about wines and wine appreciation.
-He is a certified sommelier through the Court of Masters and is WSET certified.
 Dylan currently resides in Brooklyn as the National Sales Director for Revana Family Vineyards.